Everest Base Camp – Gokyo-Ri Via Cho La Pass Trek

 We will have a steep descent from Tengboche, down to the Dudh Kosi river, before making a gentle ascent back up to Namche.
 From Namche we descend steeply again down the narrow valley, crossing several suspension bridges along our route to Monjo (5 hours).

 It is a fairly easy walk from Monjo to Lukla that is mostly downhill along the Dudh Kosi river, with a final climb to Lukla.
 In Lukla we will have time to reconfirm our flight tickets for the next day and explore the town where we will spend the night (4 hours).

 Lukla to Kathmandu

-The 35 minute flight will leave early in the morning from Lukla and bring us back to Kathmandu.
-There should be plenty of time for any final shopping, sightseeing or just relaxing after your trek.
-Overnight stay at hotel.
+The 35-minute flight will leave early in the morning from Lukla and bring us back to Kathmandu.
+There should be plenty of time for any final shopping, sightseeing, or just relaxing after your trek.
+Staying at a hotel for the night

 - Airport pick-up and drop-off

 - Four nights hotel accommodations with breakfast in Kathmandu and Pokhara

 - All meals and hot beverages whilst trekking

 - All necessary documents and permits for trekking (where applicable)